Why Is It Important to Follow WindCode® Rating Regulations in Florida?

 The WindCode rating for garage doors assigns a “W” score from W1 to W9, with a higher number indicating stronger wind resistance.
 These factors determine the score:

-• Exposure zone: Homes in populated or wooded areas — Exposure B regions — and homes in open spaces — Exposure C regions — require different levels of wind resistance.
+- Exposure zone: Homes in populated or wooded areas — Exposure B regions — and homes in open spaces — Exposure C regions — require different levels of wind resistance based on wind pressure and exposure ratings.

 Tips for Finding a Hurricane-Rated Garage Door